This Automower 435X AWD is an upgrade from my 330X, See review here.

 This is both a continuation of the previous Automowers and a fundamentally different approach

-The main difference is that it comprise of two parts, with All Wheels Drive (=AWD)
+The main difference over previous automowers is that it comprises of two parts, with All Wheels Drive (=AWD)

 The two parts can move ‘freely’ along two axis.
 The small part can turn 90° in both side directions, and also tilt somewhat to keep grip on all four wheels, even on uneven terrain.